-The capital adequacy ratios as at 31 December 2023, 2022 and 2021 were calculated based on the recorded figures and do not take into consideration the adjustments that may result from the resolution of the uncertainties reflected in Note 1.
+The capital adequacy ratios as at 31 December 2024 and 31 December 2023 were calculated based on the recorded figures and do not take into consideration the adjustments that may result from the resolution of the uncertainties reflected in Note 1.
 Due to the high levels of uncertainties, the lack of observable reliable indicators, and the lack of visibility on the government's plans with respect to: (a) the high exposures of Lebanese banks with the Central Bank of Lebanon, (b) the Lebanese sovereign securities, and (c) the currency exchange mechanisms and currency exchange rates that will be applied, Management is unable to estimate in a reasonable manner the impact of these matters on the Group's capital adequacy.
-Management has concerns about the effects that the above matters will have on the capital of the Group and the recapitalisation needs that may arise once the necessary adjustments are determined and recorded, in particular as a first step, the needs and implications that might result from the accounting for the subsequent change in the official published exchange rate.
-Based on the Bank's assessment of the impact of the application of the new official exchange rate that came into effect at end of January 2024, the consolidated capital adequacy ratios for end of 2023 would have been 5.68%, 5.68%, and 5.78% for CET 1, Tier 1, and Total CAR respectively, if the LBP 89,500 exchange rate had been applied.
+Management has concerns about the effects that the above matters will have on the capital of the Group and the recapitalisation needs that may arise once the necessary adjustments are determined and recorded.